-Report on Related-party Transactions for the 2018 Accounting Period
+Report on Related-party Transactions for the 2019 Accounting Period

-Česká pojišťovna a.s., incorporated by entry in the Commercial Register kept by the Municipal Court in Prague, Section B, File 1464, on 1 May 1992, as a public limited company (registration number 45272956), having its registered office at Spálená 75/16, 110 00 Praha 1 (the "Company"), is required to prepare a report on related-party transactions for the 2018 accounting period in accordance with Section 82 of Act No 90/2012, on companies and cooperatives (the Business Corporations Act), as amended.
+Generali Česká pojišťovna a.s., incorporated by entry in the Commercial Register kept by the Municipal Court in Prague, Section B, File 1464, on 1 May 1992, as a public limited company (registration number 45272956), having its registered o ice at Spálená 75/16, 110 00 Praha 1 (the "Company"), is required to prepare a report on related-party transactions for the 2019 accounting period in accordance with Section 82 of Act No 90/2012, on companies and cooperatives (the Business Corporations Act), as amended.

-The Company's sole shareholder as at 31 December 2018 was CZI Holdings N.V., having its registered office at De Entree 91, 1101 BH, Amsterdam, Netherlands (the controlling entity). Česká pojišťovna a.s. financial statements are incorporated into the consolidated financial statements of Generali CEE Holding B.V. and Assicurazioni Generali S.p.A., Italy, which is the ultimate controlling company (the "Generali Group").
+The Company's sole shareholder as at 31 December 2019 was CZI Holdings N.V., having its registered o ice at De Entree 91, 1101 BH, Amsterdam, Netherlands (the controlling entity).
+Generali Česká pojišťovna a.s. financial statements are incorporated into the consolidated financial statements of Generali CEE Holding B.V. and Assicurazioni Generali S.p.A., Italy, which is the ultimate controlling company (the "Generali Group").